bentok/zombie-survival/DESIGN.md

 ### How many characters do I control?

 You control one character, although you will encounter and be able to save npcs.
 Saving them will allow them to return to your current safe area.

+## Mechanics (to be further fleshed out)

+### Perks

+Have a pool of perks where at the start of each game the player can choose 1 perk out of 5 random perks.

+Examples:
+- Higher health but lower speed
+- High speed but low strength
+- Start with a certain weapon
+- Start with enough food for a day
+- Health items restore 10% more health, but enemies do double damage

+Saving and escorting an NPC may will result an additional random perk while the NPC is alive at the safe zone.
+If the perk is undesirable, then the player will need to decide whether to save them or not.